 Julie Bradley has served on our Board of Directors since October 2020.
 Since July 2022, she serves as the CEO and Chairperson of the Board of RegimenMD, an online skincare marketplace.
 Ms. Bradley was previously the Chief Financial Officer of Tripadvisor, Inc., a publicly traded online travel planning site, from October 2011 to November 2015.
 Prior to joining Tripadvisor, Ms. Bradley also served as the Chief Financial Officer of Art Technology Group, Inc., a publicly traded ecommerce software company, as Vice President of Finance for Akamai Technologies, Inc., a publicly traded delivery network, cybersecurity, and cloud service company, from 2000 to 2005, and as an accountant at Deloitte & Touche LLP.
 Ms. Bradley currently serves on the boards of GoodRx and First Watch Restaurant Group as a member of the audit committee, and Highland Transcend Partners serving as a member of the compensation committee.
-Ms. Bradley previously served on the boards of other publicly traded companies, including Wayfair Inc., from September 2012 to May 2021, where she was the chair of the audit committee and a member of the governance committee, Blue Apron, Inc. from September 2012 to July 2013.
+Ms. Bradley previously served on the boards of other publicly traded companies, including Wayfair Inc., from September 2012 to May 2021, where she was the chair of the audit committee and a member of the governance committee, Blue Apron, Inc. from September 2015 to October 2020, Constant Contact, Inc. from June 2015 to February 2016, and ExactTarget, Inc. from September 2012 to July 2013.
 Ms. Bradley holds a B.A. from Wheaton College.
 We believe that Ms. Bradley is qualified to serve as member of our Board due to her extensive public company board experience and her finance experience at publicly traded technology companies.